StratusLab/stratuslab.github.com/_posts/2012-01-29-try-reference-cloud-infrastructures.md

 ###LAL

-TODO: Add info about LAL.
+The cloud at LAL consists of 10 DELL servers each with 24 CPU cores and 32 GB of RAM.
+There is a total of 20 TB of disk space available via a RAID6 system.

 What is the firewall policy?
 ----------------------------

 No firewall restrictions are applied externally to the VMs.
-All ports are open for end-user applications.
+All ports are open for end-user applications at GRNET.
+Commonly-used ports are open at LAL for the virtual machines.

 Users are responsible to configure their own port restrictions inside the VM images and for the overall security of the image in general.

 What Quality of Service is provided?
 ------------------------------------